carverh/ShiftOS-C-/README.md

 ShiftOS C# is licensed under the GNU General Public License 3.0.
 Before making any changes, I cannot stress this enough - PLEASE read the license document found in the root of the project.

+## Code Documentation

+Most of the code you'll be using in ShiftOS is documented and Visual Studio will tell you what it all means.

 ## How to contribute

 You can contribute by forking the source code to your own repo, and pulling it down to your computer using a Git client.
 We recommend GitHub for Desktop.
 You can also use Atlassian SourceTree, or any other Git clients.
 It's up to you.